-This article discusses tactile and olfactory development – both sub-domains of the Physical developmental area!
+This article discusses tactile and olfactory development, both sub-domains of the Physical developmental area!

-Your baby’s sense of touch is both useful and sensitive at this early age: it allows her to explore and learn about objects – as you will notice, this will especially take place with her hands and mouth.
-This also means that physical contact is very comforting for babies – so cuddling and holding her skin-to-skin will be important to her social and emotional growth.
+Your baby’s sense of touch is both useful and sensitive at this early age.
+It allows him to explore and learn about objects.
+As you will notice, this will especially take place with his hands and mouth.
+This also means that physical contact is very comforting for babies, so cuddling and holding him skin-to-skin will be important for his social and emotional growth.
 In the course of the first year, you can exercise your baby’s sense of touch in many ways.
-Let her roll in the grass, touch a new blanket, or play with textured toys.
-All of these experiences will be sure to provide some interesting stimulation.
-Expose her to some new scents as well – the supermarket will make for a great field trip, but even the smell of her baby cream, your perfume, and the food that’s cooking will be great stimulation.
+Let him roll in the grass, touch a new blanket, or play with textured toys.
+All of these experiences will provide some interesting stimulation.
+Expose him to some new scents as well (the supermarket will make for a great field trip), but even the smell of his baby cream, your perfume, and the food that’s cooking will be great stimulation.
 Exposing your baby to new sensory experiences will help him development.